 Industrial: Used for the manufacturing, organisation or storage of goods.
 May require a specialized fit out and have the opportunity for a longer lease and higher yield because of this.

-What should I look for in a Commercial Property?
+What should I look for in a Commercial Property for investment?

 When researching a commercial property there are a few things to keep in mind.
 It is quite comparable to scouting a residential property, use your common sense and think about who your potential lessee’s might be.